rserota/wad/README.md

         bypass   : arg.chorus.bypass   || this.chorus.bypass
     });
-    chorus.input.connect = chorus.connect.bind(chorus) // we do this dance because tuna exposes its input differently. that.nodes.push(chorus.input) // you would generally want to do this at the end unless you are working with something that does not modulate the sound (i.e, a visualizer)
+    chorus.input.connect = chorus.connect.bind(chorus) // we do this dance because tuna exposes its input differently. this.nodes.push(chorus.input) // you would generally want to do this at the end unless you are working with something that does not modulate the sound (i.e, a visualizer)
 };
 </code></pre>